Real models for the framed little $n$-disks operads: Equivariant Kontsevich morphism

-In the last lines we sum over edges $e=(p,q)$ in our graph $\Gamma$, and we set $(-1)^e$ to be 1 for the first edge in the ordering $-1$ for the second etc. For the last simplification we furthermore used that $d_u\Omega_{sm}=E$ by construction of the propagator.
-Inserting back into \eqref{equ:tempdF}, the second term of that equation may be identified with
+Here we sum over edges $e=(p,q)$ in our graph $\Gamma$, and we set $(-1)^e$ to be 1 for the first edge in the ordering $-1$ for the second etc. Inserting back into \eqref{equ:tempdF}, the second term of that equation may be identified with

-Hence this term reproduces precisely the twist by $m_0$ in \eqref{equ:tempBstGm}.
+Hence this term reproduces precisely the twist by $\tm_0$ in \eqref{equ:tempBstGm}.

 Finally we claim that the map $\omega$ is a quasi-isomorphism.
 Indeed, recall the computation of the equivariant cohomology of $\FM_n$ from Proposition \ref{prop:FMequiv}.
-On the other hand, we may compute the cohomology of $\BstG_n^m$ by using the spectral sequence on the ``number of $u$'s''.
+On the other hand, we may compute the cohomology of $\BstG_n^{\tm^n}$ by using the spectral sequence on the ``number of $u$'s''.
 The first convergent is

 Using that $H(\Graphs_n)\cong H(\FM_n)$ this agrees with \eqref{equ:E1equiv}.
-Furthermore, one immediately checks that the further pages of the spectral sequence agree, so that indeed $H(\BstG_n^m)\cong H_G(\FM_n)$.
+Furthermore, one immediately checks that the further pages of the spectral sequence agree, so that indeed $H(\BstG_n^{\tm^n})\cong H_{\SO(n)}(\FM_n)$.
 Finally, it is clear from looking at the representatives of the cohomology of both sides that $\omega$ induces an isomorphism on cohomology. \end{proof}